 Year 7 and Year 8 Program

 Students in Years 7 and 8 are given the opportunity to experience the subject specific environments and equipment in a range of learning experiences.
-Where possible students will be involved in short taster courses in a wide a range of subjects, such as: woodwork, metalwork, foods, textiles, computing, graphics and craft.
+Where possible students will be involved in short taster courses in a wide a range of subjects, such as: Wood Technology, Metal Technology, Food Technology, Textiles and Digital Technologies.
 Students will learn the correct and safe methods of using available equipment in a range of fun activities.

-In the woodwork department students learn to read and create working drawings, mark and measure materials, develop hand-skills such as sawing, planing and chiselling and are introduced to basic machine operations on the drill press, lathe and band-saw.
+In this subject students will learn to read and create working drawings, mark and measure materials, develop hand-skills such as sawing, planing and chiselling and are introduced to basic machine operations on the drill press, lathe and band-saw.
 Safety is a high priority within this department, students are taught correct technique and attitude towards their work, themselves and others.

 This unit compliments the woodwork unit about safety and attitude.
 Students have the opportunity to experience manipulating various types of metal and learn various hand-skills and techniques including cutting, filing, drilling, buffing, silver soldering, bending and shaping.
 To enhance the students experience they will also be given the opportunity to experience glass fusing a small piece of jewellery.

-In compliance with The Australian National Curriculum, students in Year 7 and Year 8 Digital Technology syllabus is made up of the following components;
+In compliance with The Australian National Curriculum, the Year 7 and Year 8 Digital Technology syllabus is made up of the following components;

 - Internet security, ethical protocols and legal obligations

-- Data collection, representation and interpretation using simple functions in Spreadsheet Software
+- Data collection, representation and interpretation using Software

 - Hardware and software